 ECHO Summer Camp Partner Programs

-ECHO is pleased to partner with Trinity Farm in Lakeland, TN and Camp Pinecrest in Mosco, TN to offer equestrian camp experiences to children.
-Trinity Farm hosts day camps several weeks during the summer and partners with Pinecrest each year to offer a sleep-away equestrian experience for children from the ages 8-12 for one week during the summer.
+ECHO is pleased to partner with Trinity Farm in Lakeland, TN and Camp Pinecrest in Moscow, TN to offer equestrian camp experiences to children.
+Trinity Farm hosts day camps several weeks during the summer, and for a couple of days in the winter, as well.

 ECHO Foundation is pleased to be able to sponsor several children to attend camp each year.